From Statistical Relational to Neurosymbolic Artificial Intelligence: a Survey

 \end{boxedexample}

-The second type of StarAI system generalizes undirected graphical models like Markov networks or random fields.
+The second type of StarAI system generalizes undirected graphical models such as Markov networks or random fields.
 The prototypical example is Markov Logic Networks (MLNs) \cite{richardson2006mln}, and also Probabilistic Soft Logic (PSL) \cite{bach2017psl} follows this idea.

-Undirected StarAI methods define a set of weighted clauses $w:h_1 \vee ... \vee h_k \leftarrow b_1 \wedge ... \wedge b_m$, and a domain $D$.
-The idea is that once the clauses are grounded over the domain $D$, they become soft constraints.
+Undirected StarAI models consist of a set of weighted clauses $w:h_1 \vee ... \vee h_k \leftarrow b_1 \wedge ... \wedge b_m$ that become soft constraints.
 The higher the weight of a ground clause, the less likely possible worlds that violate these constraints are.
-In the limit, when the weight is $+\infty$ the constraint must be satisfied and becomes a purely logical constraint.
+In the limit, when the weight is $+\infty$ the constraint must be satisfied and becomes a purely logical constraint, a hard constraint.
 The weighted clauses specify a more general relationship between the conclusion and the condition than the definite clauses of directed models.
-While clauses of undirected models can still be used in (resolution) theorem provers, they are usually viewed as constraints that relate these two sets of atoms as is common in Answer Set Programming \cite{asp}.
+While clauses of undirected models can still be used in (resolution) theorem provers, they are commonly viewed as constraints that relate these two sets of atoms.

-Undirected models can be mapped to an undirected probabilistic graphical model in which there is a one-to-one correspondence between grounded weighted clauses and factors, as we show in Example \ref{ex:mln}.
+Such undirected StarAI models can be mapped to an undirected probabilistic graphical model in which there is a one-to-one correspondence between grounded weighted clauses and factors, as we show in Example \ref{ex:mln}.